mandliya/algorithms_and_data_structures/README.md

     - Determine the next power of 2 for a given number.
     - Using bit manipulation determine if a number is multiple of 3.
     - Determine endianess of the machine, print a number in reverse Endianess.
+    - Find the parity of given number.
+    - Implement fast multiplication of a number to 7 using bit manipulation.
+    - Reverse bits of unsigned integer (two methods - Reversing bit by bit & divide and conquer)